adi-mb/veriToken/README.md

 - Access your mobile phone storage.
 - Physically copy it.

-##### To secure the above vulnerability we have developed a ML based token vault middleware that protects your identity from been stolen or misuse.
+##### To secure the above vulnerability we have developed a ML based middleware that protects your identity from been stolen or misuse.

 ### Our free account [Express](https://expressjs.com/) middleware prevents token/session misuse:
 - From different location.
 - From different IP range.
-- Limited token overuse.
+- Limited token/session overuse.

 ### Our future versions will introduce the following prevention capabilities:
 - User related behavioural analysis screening and rule engine for management.